 Other limits on home insurance for tenants include the fact that you cannot insure items that belong to your landlord.
 It may seem obvious, but some insurers will even refuse to offer tenants insurance if the flat or house they live in came furnished by the landlord.

 When you take items out of the house or lend them to a friend you may not be insured for this, so check the terms and conditions of the policy first.
 In most cases you will need personal possessions cover to insure items outside of the home.

 If you live with other people in a flat share then you will need to also consider how it will work to insure all your items together.

 When you live in a flat share there will probably be more possessions to insure, and perhaps more risk.

 Companies insuring tenants will see flat shares as bigger risks to insure because the more people in the flat the more risk there is of accidental damage or a door being left unlocked, so you might find it harder to get appropriate cover.

 You could take out a joint policy with other people living with you to make it cheaper overall, but it could be tricky to arrange.
 This would involve arranging for others in the flat to pay their share of the premiums.
 Plus, if anyone moved out of or into your place you would need to amend the policy to add or remove those names.

-You can compare home insurance for tenants using our free online comparison tools to help you find the right level of cover for you.
+You can compare home insurance for tenants online to help you find the right level of cover for you.